Reloaded-Project/Reloaded.Hooks-rs/docs/design/interop-x86.md

 #### Fallback Strategy: Return Address Patching

+!!! warning "This feature will not be ported over from legacy `Reloaded.Hooks`, until an edge case is found th at requires this."

 !!! note "This section explains how Reloaded handles an edge case within an already super rare case."

 For any of this to take place, the following conditions must be true: